Southern Railway (UK): Key locations

 Locomotives were constructed and maintained at works inherited from constituent companies at Eastleigh, Ashford and Brighton.
-The largest was Eastleigh, which was built by the LSWR in 1909 to replace the cramped Nine Elms Locomotive Works in South London.
-Brighton had been constructing locomotives since 1852 for the LBSCR, and built 104 of 110 Bulleid Light Pacifics between 1945 and 1951.
-Ashford was inherited from the SECR, and had been built in 1847, and was the works that constructed half of the SR Q1 class.
+The largest was Eastleigh, which was built by the LSWR in 1909 to replace the cramped Nine Elms Locomotive Works in south London.
+Brighton had been constructing locomotives since 1852 for the LB&SCR, and built 104 of 110 Bulleid Light Pacifics between 1945 and 1951.
+Ashford was inherited from the SE&CR and had been built in 1847; it was the works that constructed half of the SR Q1 class.
 Ashford completed its final locomotive in March 1944, a War Department Stanier 8F 2-8-0 number 8764.

-Carriage works had also been inherited at Eastleigh, and Lancing (which had been built in 1912 for the LBSCR).
+Carriage works had also been inherited at Eastleigh and Lancing, which had been built in 1912 for the LBSCR.
 During the Second World War, both were turned over to wartime production such as Horsa and Hamilcar gliders.
 Wagon workshops were situated at Ashford and Eastleigh.

-A concrete works near Exmouth Junction locomotive shed made platform seats, fencing and station lamp posts.
-A power station was at Durnsford Road Wimbledon.
+A concrete works near Exmouth Junction locomotive shed made platform seats, fencing and station lamp posts; the power station was at Durnsford Road, in Wimbledon.

 Engineering

-The South West Main Line of the former LSWR between London and Southampton was completed by Joseph Locke with easy gradients, leading to several cuttings, tunnels and embankments across the Loddon, Test and Itchen Valleys, with brick arches constructed across South London to the site of Waterloo station.
+The South West Main Line of the former LSWR between London and Southampton was completed by Joseph Locke with easy gradients, leading to several cuttings, tunnels and embankments across the Loddon, Test and Itchen Valleys, with brick arches constructed across south London to the site of Waterloo station.
 Such was the emphasis on minimising gradients that the stretch between Micheldever and Winchester has the longest constant gradient of any British main line.

 The remainder of its area was traversed by three significant rows of hills: the North Downs, the Wealden Ridge and the South Downs.
-Thus Rastrick's Brighton Main Line of 1841, included one of the largest cuttings in the country at Merstham, significant tunnels at Merstham, Balcombe, Clayton and Patcham as well as the famous Ouse Valley Viaduct.
-The major tunnels on the SECR network were at Merstham, Sevenoaks and Shakespeare Cliff.
+Thus Rastrick's Brighton Main Line of 1841, included one of the largest cuttings in the country at Merstham, significant tunnels at Merstham, Balcombe, Clayton and Patcham, as well as the famous Ouse Valley Viaduct.
+The major tunnels on the SE&CR network were at Merstham, Sevenoaks and Shakespeare Cliff.

 Operations

-The running of the Southern was undertaken by the Board of Directors, the first chairman of which was Sir Hugh Drummond, appointed to the post in 1923.
+The running of the Southern was undertaken by the Board of Directors; the first chairman of which was Sir Hugh Drummond, who was appointed to the post in 1923.
 There were originally three general managers representing the interests of the three pre-Grouping railway companies: Sir Herbert Walker, Percy Tempest and William Forbes, although Walker was the sole occupant in the post within a year.
-The position of Chief Mechanical Engineer of the Southern Railway was given to a former employee of the SECR, Richard Maunsell.
-For ease of administration, the lines inherited in 1923 were divided into three geographical sections with a Traffic Department for each, loosely based upon the areas covered by the amalgamated companies:
+The position of CME of the Southern Railway was given to a former employee of the SE&CR, Richard Maunsell.
+For ease of administration, the lines inherited in 1923 were divided into three geographical sections with a traffic department for each, which were loosely based upon the areas covered by the amalgamated companies: